Shubhamgirase2004/AppointME/README.md

 Admin: /api/admin/login, /api/admin/doctors, /api/admin/appointments

 📝 Notes

 ✅ Store all sensitive data (JWT secrets, DB URIs) in .env

 📦 Ensure MongoDB and Cloudinary credentials are correct

 🔑 Use valid MongoDB ObjectIds for database references

-📜 License
-This project is licensed under the MIT License.

 Made with ❤️ by AppointMe - Doctor Appointment Booking Platform

-yaml
-Copy
-Edit